AshtonGrimes/cpcli/README.md

 # cpcli

-`cpcli` (crypto price cli) is a simple Rust program that uses the CoinGecko API to display current exchange rates for cryptocurrencies.
+`cpcli` (crypto price cli) uses the CoinGecko API to display current exchange rates for cryptocurrencies.
 Being that this program is among my first publically available software projects, I welcome any recommendations on how to improve it.

 ## Usage